Diego Costa fined for tax fraud

-Diego Costa has been fined €543,208 for tax fraud but will not serve any of his six-month prison sentence, as is customary under Spanish law.

-Atletico Madrid striker Costa appeared at court in the capital on Thursday, wearing a protective face mask, and entered a guilty plea.
+Atletico Madrid striker Costa appeared at court in the capital on Friday (AEST), wearing a protective face mask, and entered a guilty plea.

 The charges related to the image rights arrangements made on Costa's behalf when he moved from Atleti to Chelsea in 2014.